Road transport in Australia: Freeways, motorways, expressways and tollways

 Freeways are major roads with more than one lane of traffic in each direction designed for higher speed operation.
 They have barriers or wide median strips separating traffic travelling in opposite directions, and grade-separated intersections without roundabouts or traffic lights in the main route.
 Some toll roads are called motorways or tollways to avoid perceived difficulties with charging people to use a freeway.
 Most Australian capital cities have one or more freeways across, past, or leading to them.

-When limited-access highways began to be built in Sydney in the 1950s, beginning with the Cahill Expressway, they were provisionally named expressways, but in the 1960s Australian transport ministers agreed that they be called freeways (like in the United States and other countries).
+When limited-access highways began to be built in Sydney in the 1950s, beginning with the Cahill Expressway, they were provisionally named expressways (Note: The Department of Main Roads adopted "expressway" to describe "important dual carriageway roads with full access control and grade separations at all crossings", equivalent to "freeway" commonly used in the United States.), but in the 1960s Australian transport ministers agreed that they be called freeways (like in the United States and other countries).
 The Cahill Expressway has kept its original name.
 Melbourne's South Eastern Freeway (now called the 'Monash Freeway') was the second freeway to be opened in Australia, in 1962.
 However, it was originally only a short road.

 Victoria has the most extensive major arterial (freeway) network in the country, including tollways.